Justin-Bento/portfolio-site/README.md

 My technologies include Full Stack JavaScript and Ruby on Rails ecosystems.

-On this site, you'll find a selection of my most relevant work and learn about my journey to becoming a professional Web Developer.
+On this website, you'll find a selection of my most relevant work and learn about my journey to becoming a professional Web Developer.
 I've highlighted 3–4 key projects that showcase my technical versatility, problem-solving skills, and hands-on development experience.

 This portfolio is designed for hiring managers evaluating candidates for web development roles, and offers a clear view of my capabilities and the value I can bring to your team.